electric-sql/pglite/multi-session-worker-multi-memory-design.md

 7. validates limits, sharedness, data-segment targets, and exported ABI metadata;
 8. emits provenance and dispatch statistics for review.

 The generic-everything transform is the correctness baseline and the first deliverable.
 It is validated against the existing single-user PGlite artifact before postmaster integration begins.
-Provenance is not a prerequisite for semantic correctness; it is the optimization programme that reduces an empirically bounded overhead.
+Provenance is not a prerequisite for semantic correctness.
+Phase 1 subsequently showed that it is a performance dependency for this design: generic dispatch at every site is correct but too expensive.

 ### 11.2 Required instruction coverage